-Northrop Grumman Corporation – Building the Best Culture, Leveraging the Power of Women (Case Study)Jan 18, 2018
+Northrop Grumman Corporation – Building the Best Culture, Leveraging the Power of Women (Practices)Jan 18, 2018

 Northrop Grumman Corporation began its US-based initiative, Building the Best Culture, Leveraging the Power of Women, in 2010 to shape a diverse pipeline of leaders that would be ready for future executive positions.
 As the company was making plans for future growth, projections for normal retirements were increasing, and the lack of diversity in engineering disciplines required the company to design a comprehensive initiative to expand the leadership pipeline, with a specific requirement for diverse representation inclusive of women and people of color.
 The initiative has five strategic elements: leadership commitment, talent acquisition, work-life integration, employee development, and building the future pipeline.

 - Leadership commitment to drive culture change from the top, creating a role model for diversity in the executive team, and holding all executives accountable for diversity in performance metrics.